ory/hydra/README.md

 ORY Hydra is a hardened, **OpenID Certified OAuth 2.0 Server and OpenID Connect Provider** optimized for low-latency, high throughput, and low resource consumption.
 ORY Hydra *is not* an identity provider (user sign up, user login, password reset flow), but connects to your existing identity provider through a [login and consent app](https://www.ory.sh/docs/next/hydra/oauth2#authenticating-users-and-requesting-consent).
-Implementing the login and consent app in a different language is easy, and exemplary consent apps ([Node](https://github.com/ory/hydra-login-consent-node)) and [SDKs](https://www.ory.sh/docs/next/hydra/sdk/) for all common languages are provided.
+Implementing the login and consent app in a different language is easy, and an exemplary consent app ([Node](https://github.com/ory/hydra-login-consent-node)) and [SDKs](https://www.ory.sh/docs/next/hydra/sdk/) for all common languages are provided.

 If you're looking to jump straight into it, go ahead: